nitmws/object-from-object/README.md

 ```
 *
   * ... in this case a Building Rule ` eArrObj3c[a].eArrObj3c1 ` can be used for a property of an object inside an array.
 Using this index variable results in applying the index of the to-be-built array to the array in the Source Object: the value of the target property `tArr2[0].tProp1` is copied from   ` eArrObj3c[0].eArrObj3c1 `, the value of `tArr2[1].tProp1` is copied from   ` eArrObj3c[1].eArrObj3c1 ` etc.
   * The index variable MUST be taken from the sequence 'a'..'z' in the hierarchical order of nested arrays of the Source Object.
-E.g. `eArrObj[a].eArrObj3.eArrObj3c[b].eArrObj3c1 ` indicates the properties eArrObj and eArrObj3c are an array of objects and the applied indexes `a` and `b` follow the indexing of the arrays created for the Target Object.
+E.g. `eArrObj[a].eArrObj3.eArrObj3c[b].eArrObj3c1 `.

+#### Examples
-Find examples for using arrays in the Building Rules and the Source Object in these files in the /test folder:
+Find examples of Building Rules, Source Objects and built Target Objects in the /test folder:

-* buildingrulesRef... .json: a Building Rules object like the one above
+* buildingrulesRef... .json: a Building Rules object
 * sourceRef... .json: a Source Object
-* builttarget... . json: a Target Object which was built while running tests
+* builttarget... . json: a Target Object which was built while running tests.
+The file names indicate which Building Rules and what Source Object was used.

 ## API